10 Things To Prepare Before Entering Vietnam

 With transportation in Vietnam, you can choose:

-• Taxis for short distance
+• Taxis for a short distance

 • Airplanes for long distances, for example, from Hanoi to Ho Chi Minh or from Saigon to Da Nang